AmpliconSuite/AmpliconClassifier/README.md

 If passing a list of amplicons, the `--input` argument must be formatted as follows, with one amplicon per line:

 `sample_name_amplicon1   /path/to/sample_name_amplicon1_cycles.txt   /path/to/sample_name_amplicon1_graph.txt`

+To generate the input file automatically, you can do

+`make_input.sh /path/to/AA/output/directory/ [some_prefix]`

+and it will search for the cycles and graph files in that directory, and pair the locations into a text file compatible with the `--input` argument.

 There is also an experimental option you can set to visualize the strength of each amplicon class assigned to an amplicon, which can be turned on by setting `--plotStyle individual`.